quandaleIV/batch-job-runner/README.md

 2. Discord bot (AWS Lambda) receives the slash command
 3. Lambda triggers a GitHub Actions `repository_dispatch` event via API Gateway
 4. GitHub Actions runs Terraform to provision an EC2 instance
-5. `cloud-init` bootstraps the instance — installs Docker, authenticates with ECR, pulls the correct job image
+5. `cloud-init` bootstraps the instance, installs Docker, authenticates with ECR, pulls the correct job image
 6. The Docker container runs the job and writes output to S3
 7. On completion, `cloud-init` triggers the GitHub Actions destroy workflow via the GitHub API
-8. Terraform destroys all provisioned resources — EC2, security group, IAM roles, CloudWatch alarm, SNS topic, failsafe Lambda
+8. Terraform destroys all provisioned resources.
+EC2, security group, IAM roles, CloudWatch alarm, SNS topic, failsafe Lambda
 9. If the instance ever gets stuck running idle, a CloudWatch alarm detects CPU < 5% for 10 minutes and triggers an SNS notification → Lambda → EC2 termination

 ---